To donate to RASAC, just text 70070 and enter the following:

 You will be seen by one of our assessment team who, depending on your gender preference, will be either a male or female assessor.
 The person seeing you will do a risk assessment and a support plan with you to see who we can best help you.
 We will then discuss this with you and give you a copy of our assessment if you want one.
 The assessment is very much a two way process.

 Once you refer into us we will initially contact you via email to arrange an appointment and then we can discuss any issues with you.
 We recognise that taking that next step is very difficult and we can arrange this via a telephone call with one of our male or female counsellors, depending on your preference, to talk through any concerns you are experiencing and ways to overcome these.
+If you want to speak to someone but not a counsellor we can arrange for one of our male or female Friends team to contact you.

 Yes, we have a daily help and advice line specifically for males (telephone 01962 864433) which is available 10-2pm each week day.
 This is not an emergency line.
 We aim to return any calls left on the answerphone within 24 hours.